[?] Subscribe to KHB

 How much does drywall cost?

-If your standard board is 10mm (3/8"), then ex factory it will cost between $6-$8us per sheet (8x4).
-In Australia it seems to be more than twice the cost even though the ozy dollar is almost parity and $4-$5 per square metre or $20 per sheet or more is close to the mark.
+If your standard board is 10mm (3/8"), then ex factory it will cost between $6-$8 USD per sheet (8x4).
+In Australia it seems to be more than twice the cost, so $4-$5 per square metre or $20 per sheet or more is close to the mark.
 If you want it hung and finished put away another 60c to $1 per square foot depending on how complex the job is.
 That's about $30-$40 per sheet.
+My 140 sq metre house cost $6k for complete installation (I supplied the linings).
 Get a few quotes and don't necessarily choose the cheapest and demand a cleanup of the site.
 Many drywallers will not finish a job where the sheets are already hung.
 They are a bit precious in this area as they call all others 'cowboys' or will groan about the uneven joints and levels....
 So think twice about starting something you may not finish.
+In reality, these guys are artisans who value true lines and ripple free walls.
+That is, what you would demand if you paid money for it.

 Jointing Compounds